GNUWorldChannel/cservice-web-php7.4/README.md

 The code becomes from the official version, but with bug fixes and a new theme.
 OFFICIAL THEME is gone.

-SPECIAL NOTE 2: SINCE UNDERNET IS NOW UNDER TAKEOVER STATUS, this repository will not be updated anymore.
+SPECIAL NOTE 2: SINCE UNDERNET HAS TAKEOVER STATUS, this repository will not be updated anymore.

 You are able to start GNUWORLD 1st. from gnuworld.sh if you located it like this: /home/gnuworld/gnuworld/bin (Remember to give permission the first time with chmod +x gnuworld.sh)

 --------------------------------------------------------------------------
-		OS: Ubuntu 20.04.2 LTS \n \l - Server
+		OS: Ubuntu 20.04.3 LTS \n \l - Server
 			[ by: y2k | ARI3L ]
 --------------------------------------------------------------------------